 ISAC carries the message of advocacy for the completion goal to higher education financing councils, commissions, networks, and initiatives.
 Our legislative and outreach efforts are at the forefront of getting the word out to policy and decision makers.
 ISAC's partnerships with other higher education advocates are the framework of our commitment to provide the best possible programs and services for the families of Illinois.

 ISAC’s commitment to providing high-quality, informed research continues to set the foundation for policy and decision making.
 With an eye on the completion goal and a renewed sense of purpose, a new public access database has been developed while the state’s longitudinal data system is under development.
 This database serves as a tool in measuring progress toward the completion goal.

 Our Commitment to Students

-For over fifty years, students have been the number one priority at ISAC.
+For over sixty years, students have been the number one priority at ISAC.
 Time has not altered or obscured our focus, but sharpened it.
 Our steadfast commitment to the college completion goal is reflected in our mission of making college accessible and affordable for Illinois students.